 Dual Language Program

-The program features one bilingual class for each grade through fifth.
-The prekindergarten class has 18 seats total, nine for Spanish speakers and nine for English speakers.
+During the 2021-22 school year, there is one bilingual class for each grade, first through fifth.
+There are two sections each of prekindergarten and Kindergarten.
+Prekindergarten classes have 18 seats total, nine for Spanish speakers and nine for English speakers.
 Grades K-5 have approximately 24 students, again evenly divided between Spanish speakers and English speakers.

 In the Dual Language Program, instructional time is divided between learning in Spanish and learning in English.
 Classes are integrated to promote cultural and linguistic exchanges among the students.
 Students learn the languages through content area instruction using grade-appropriate curriculum.